Does your group need improvement in their ECG interpretation skills?

 Do you have regular virtual or in-house meetings?

 Let Medicus of Houston provide your medical group with live, on-line private lectures on ECG interpretation topics.
 We have a number of 15 and 30 minute on-line presentations broadcast live via ZOOM! that can easily serve as the educational feature of your meetings.
+We can also create a custom presentation to best suit your needs.
 We are available for very early morning meetings as well as evening dinner meetings.
-If you are meeting virtually... no problem!
+If you are meeting virtually… no problem!
 The instructor will also be able to interact with members of your group to answer questions they may have about the material presented.
-For some lectures, durable learning materials such as ECGs and notes will be emailed to you a few days prior to the meeting so that they can be distributed to everyone in attendance.
+We also have some short, pre-recorded presentations that we can share with you for your meetings should there be some irregularities in the timing of the meetings and topics.
+For some lectures, durable learning materials such as ECGs and notes will be emailed to you a few days prior to the meeting for distribution to everyone in attendance.

 Are any individual members of your group experiencing difficulties with ECG interpretation?
 Missed MIs?
 Not recognizing atrial flutter?
 Intimidated by the sight of a wide complex tachycardia?
 Medicus of Houston offers other approaches to improving 12-lead ECG interpretation, such as…